Prompt → Context → Harness: three layers of LLM engineering

 The same task, three layers

 At each layer, the unit of work gets larger.
 At Layer 1, you have a single API call and a string.
 At Layer 2, that call is wrapped in retrieval and history.
-At Layer 3, it’s wrapped in a loop that runs tools and decides when to stop.
+At Layer 3, it sits inside a loop that runs tools and decides when to stop.

 Prompt